HHS-Coding-Demos/.github/README.md

     If the demo is not intro or ap specific, or is not swing or processing specific (like the mp3 demo), then just leave these portions out.

 3) Put an Eclipse Project into that repository.
 Make sure the project is set to use JDK version 1.8.
+Name the project similarly to the repo.

 4) Add all source/data from the zip file into the Eclipse Project.
 Run it and test functionality.